The premier educational event for livestock producers.

 8 a.m to 5 p.m. - Free Trade Show continues.

 9 a.m. to 5 p.m. - Free Educational Programs.
 Eight different topics every hour.
-Forty-eight top -notch speakers, forty-eight different topics, including beef, sheep, meat goats, stock dogs, forages, horses, farm management and around the farm and home topics.
+Forty-eight top -notch speakers, forty-eight different topics, including beef, sheep, meat goats, stock dogs, forages, horses, farm management, horticulture and women in ag topics.

 12 p.m. to 2 p.m. - Free Governors-style Luncheon.